Here's why downpour in Fort Lauderdale just wouldn't stop

 In some ways, it was the Florida Man of storms – not quite knowing when to say when.

 Usually, thunderstorms fizzle out after they run out of rain or get cold air sucked in.
-They run out of gas.
-But not Wednesday, when the storm that hit Fort Lauderdale had a gas station nearby -- the warm and moisture-rich Gulf Stream.
+But not Wednesday, when the storm that hit Fort Lauderdale had the warm and moisture-rich Gulf Stream nearby.

 While it could happen in other places in coastal America, Florida has the right topography, plenty of warm water nearby and other favorable conditions, said Greg Carbin, forecast branch chief at the National Oceanic and Atmospheric Administration’s Weather Prediction Center.